 While customers wait for a table, they’ll be able to access the menu using their smartphones and start making dining decisions.
 This should improve the restaurant’s ability to turn tables more quickly.

-If a restaurant does not feature safety measures on their website, your organization may opt to generate a generic list and post on your organization’s website.
+If a restaurant does not feature safety measures on its website, your organization may opt to generate a generic list and post it on your organization’s website.
 As long as the dining establishment follows those procedures, encourage restaurants to borrow your guidelines and post the contactless details you’ve created on their behalf.

 The cleanliness and safety measures can be nothing more than the CDC or Health Department requirements.
-This information can provide customers the confidence they need in deciding where to dine.
+This information can provide customers with the confidence they need in deciding where to dine.
 That little extra boost may drive customers to your door.

 What’s the Point of a Contactless Menu or Safety Procedures?

-It’s about making it easier for potential customers using their smartphones.
+It’s about making it easier for potential customers to use their smartphones.
 They won’t need to type a business name into a browser and then hit search.

 Some menus are buried within a website so a consumer is required to drill down several layers to find a menu.
 A quick scan of the QR code gains customers direct access, skipping a number of steps.
 Besides, not every website loads quickly.

-This is a great tool (link below) to help create customized QR codes that can include an artwork element from the restaurant.
-It’s extremely flexible … color selections, use of icons, file size output and file types.
-At this writing it is free of ads and the link address is clean, highlighting the restaurant and not the code generator’s name.
+These are two great tools (links below) to help create customized QR codes that can include an artwork element from the restaurant.
+They’re extremely flexible … color selections, use of icons, file size output and file types.
+At this writing, they are free of ads and the link address is clean, highlighting the restaurant and not the code generator’s name.

-If you are a organization providing the QR code, we’d encourage providing the restaurant an non-editable file.
+If you are an organization providing the QR code, we’d encourage providing the restaurant a non-editable file.
 Content in editable files can move when shifting from a MAC to a PC and vice versa.
 This also improves the chances that your “courtesy line” remains intact.

 If you find this post useful or if your organization creates Contactless Menu for your industry or members, I welcome your feedback.